 Thank you for your interest in volunteering!
 Tucson Clean & Beautiful can help plan ongoing or one-time projects for groups of at least 5 volunteers.

 If you are not part of an organized group, individual volunteers may join with other existing groups or recruit additional friends, family and co-workers to form a new group.
-Browse the lists below of projects for groups and other existing projects that welcome additional individual volunteers.
+Browse the list below of projects for groups, and further down, other existing projects that welcome additional individual volunteers.

 Tucson Clean & Beautiful programs provide ongoing and occasional one-time project opportunities for community groups with at least 5 participants.
 Neighborhoods, school and youth groups, religious organizations, civic clubs, business employees, and many other types of groups are welcome!
 If you are not already part of an organized group but have at least 5 interested volunteers, you can form a new volunteer group!
 Contact Tucson Clean & Beautiful staff to assist with your group project in one or more of the following project areas: